WinPlay02/GitCraft/readme.md

                                for versioning, only decompiles the provided (or all) version(s)
       --no-verify            Disables checksum verification
+      --only-snapshot        Only decompiles snapshots (includes pending and non-linear, if not otherwise specified).
+      --only-stable          Only decompiles stable releases.
       --only-version[=<version>[,<version>]...]
                              Specify the only version(s) to decompile.
 The repository be stored in
                                minecraft-repo-<version>-<version>-....
 The
-                               normal repository (minecraft-repo) will not be
+                               normal repository will not be touched.
-                               touched. --only-version will take precedence
+                               --only-version will take precedence over
-                               over --min-version.
+                               --min-version.
+      --override-repo-target=<path>
+                             Changes the location of the target repository, as repo names may get quite long and unintuitive.
+                               If not used carefully, this can lead to repositories with unwanted mixed mappings or
+                               straight up refuse to work as some versions in the target repository may be missing.
       --refresh              Refreshes the decompilation by deleting old decompiled artifacts and restarting.
 This will
                                not be useful, if the decompiler has not been